sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 KebabCase notation explicitly relates to CBOR CoSWID tags.
 This approach simplifies the composition of further work that reference both XML SWID and CBOR CoSWID documents.

 In most cases, mapping attribute names between SWID and CoSWID can be done automatically by converting between CamelCase and KebabCase attribute names.
 However, some CoSWID CDDL attribute names show greater variation relative to their corresponding SWID XML Schema attributes.
-This is done when the change improves clarity in the specification.
+This is done when the change improves clarity in the CoSWID specification.
 For example the "name" and "version" SWID fields corresponds to the "software-name" and "software-version" CoSWID fields, respectively.
 As such, it is not always possible to mechanically translate between corresponding attribute names in the two formats.
 In such cases, a manual mapping will need to be used.

 The 57 human-readable text labels of the CDDL-based CoSWID vocabulary are mapped to integer indices via a block of rules at the bottom of the definition.
 This allows a more concise integer-based form to be stored or transported, as compared to the less efficient text-based form of the original vocabulary.